People pose for a photo at a church

 When you think of church growth strategies, having a minister ride city buses may not be the first thing you consider.
 But that’s exactly what Rev. Daniel Addai Fobi began doing in August 2024 to connect with African newcomers when he started working at Ottawa’s Kitchissippi United.
 The results of this form of evangelism have been extraordinary: 117 new members joined Kitchissippi United earlier this year.

-Originally ordained as a Pentecostal minister in Ghana, Addai Fobi came to Canada to avoid persecution as a member of the LGBTQ+ community.
+Originally ordained as a Pentecostal minister in Ghana, Addai Fobi came to Canada to avoid persecution as an ally of the LGBTQ+ community.
 He speaks five African languages in addition to French and English.
 While riding the bus, he would listen for African voices and conversations and, if appropriate, introduce himself.
 He would then tell the person about Kitchissippi’s new LGBTQ+ ministry called God’s Beloved.

 You may unsubscribe from any of our newsletters at any time.